-Thermoplastics and thermoplastic materials are polymers that turn to liquid when heated and turn solid when cooled.
+Thermoplastics and thermoplastic resins are raw, unshaped polymers that turn to liquid when heated and turn solid when cooled.
 They can be repeatedly remelted and remolded, allowing parts and scraps to be reprocessed.
 In most cases they are also very recyclable.

 Thermoplastics are based upon a variety of chemical systems listed in the GlobalSpec SpecSearch Database.
 The most important ones include polyvinyl chloride, polypropylene, polycarbonate, ethylene copolymer, and ABS.